alanepaull/xapi/recipes/vle/quiz_question_view.md

 	<tr>
 		<td>For questions only: <br />
 		context.contextActivities [0..1]<br />
-		context.contextActivities.grouping [1]
+		context.contextActivities.parent [1]
 		</td>
-		<td>An optional property that holds a mandatory ‘grouping’ property.
+		<td>An optional property that holds a mandatory parent property.
 It allows a statement about a question to be associated with the quiz of which it forms a part.
-The 'grouping' property has an <a href="#objecta">ObjectA</a> as its value.</td>
+The 'parent' property has an <a href="#objecta">ObjectA</a> as its value.</td>
 	</tr>
 	<tr><td>context.platform [1]</td>
 	<td>The platform used in the experience of this learning activity.
 The value used should not change between platform upgrades and version changes and should typically be a concise name by which the application is commonly known, for example "Moodle" or "Blackboard"</td></tr>